 Acanthosis nigricans typically occurs in individuals younger than the age of 40 years and is associated with obesity, hypothyroidism, acromegaly, polycystic ovary disease, insulin-resistant diabetes, Cushing, and Addison diseases.
-Acanthosis nigricans is also associated with rare diseases such as pinealoma, Cushing pituitary basophilism, ovarian hyperthecosis, stromal luteoma, ovarian dermoid cysts, Prader-Willi syndrome, leprechaunism, lipoatrophic diabetes, pineal hyperplasia syndrome, and Alstrom syndrome.
+Acanthosis nigricans is also associated with rare diseases such as pinealoma, Cushing's disease, ovarian hyperthecosis, stromal luteoma, ovarian dermoid cysts, Prader-Willi syndrome, leprechaunism, lipoatrophic diabetes, pineal hyperplasia syndrome, and Alstrom syndrome.

-In patients with benign acanthosis nigricans, there is evidence suggesting that insulin or an IGF is enhancing propagation of epidermal cells.
+In patients with benign acanthosis nigricans, evidence suggests that insulin or an insulin-like growth factor is enhancing the propagation of epidermal cells.
 Other mediators that have been identified include fibroblast growth factor, tyrosine kinase receptors (epidermal growth factor receptor).
 High concentrations of insulin are thought to cause proliferative effects by binding to IGF-1 receptors.
 It is important to note that free IGF-1 levels also are high in people with metabolic syndrome, leading to faster cell differentiation and cell growth.

 Recently, both syndromic and familial forms of acanthosis nigricans have been observed.
 Familial and syndromic forms of acanthosis nigricans have been identified.
 Many other syndromes share similar features, such as hyperinsulinemia, craniosynostosis, and obesity.
 These are subdivided into insulin-resistant syndromes and fibroblast growth factor defects.

 Other insulin resistant syndromes include Rabson Mendenhall syndrome, leprechaunism, Berardinelli-Seip syndrome, Dunningan syndrome, and Alstrom syndrome.
-One common cause of acanthosis nigricans is excessive friction or sweating which may also be playing a contributory role.
+Excessive friction or sweating may also be playing a contributory role.

 In patients with malignant acanthosis nigricans, the most probable stimulating factor is secreted by the cancer cells.
 Two possibilities are transforming growth factor or epidermal growth factor because both have high levels in people with gastric adenocarcinoma.
 Other reports indicate normalization of urine transforming growth factor after surgical removal of a tumor, followed by regression of the skin lesions.

-Use of medications like insulin also has been implicated most likely due to the activation of IGF receptors.
+Usage of medications like insulin have also been implicated, most likely due to the activation of IGF receptors.
 A few case reports on ectopic acanthosis nigricans in syndromic patients report patient acquisition of the disorder after skin grafting from an affected site.

 The histological exam will reveal papillomatosis, hyperkeratosis with minimal hyperpigmentation.
 The dermal papillae usually have an upward projection with thinning of the epidermis.
 There is usually no dermal inflammatory infiltrate.